The pelvic floor and resistance exercises

 - Reduce the level of your abdominal muscle exercise programs (see core exercises)

 - Reduce the depth of your squats and lunges – aim to keep your hips at a higher level than your knees

 - Choose supported positions (eg seated machines or sitting on a fit ball to use hand weights)

 - Keep your legs closer together during exercise

-- Lift your pelvic floor before you move and relax afterwards.
-Notice how many reps that you can do before your pelvic floor muscles tire.
+- Lift your pelvic floor first before you move, and relax afterwards.
+Notice how many reps you can do before your pelvic floor muscles tire.
 You may need to add some rests, or reduce the number of reps that you do in a row, while your pelvic floor muscle fitness improves.